GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for the different ways in which we can query block data, and recipe [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/recipes/mapping-js-components-to-gutenberg-blocks/) for an example.

-= Can I use Gato GraphQL to feed data to my Gutenberg Blocks? =
+= How do I use Gato GraphQL to feed data to my Gutenberg Blocks? =

-Yes, you can.
 Check recipe [Feeding data to blocks in the editor](https://gatographql.com/recipes/feeding-data-to-blocks-in-the-editor/) to learn how to create a private endpoint and have the block connect to it via JavaScript.

 = How is Gato GraphQL different than the WP REST API? =